Introductory thoughts / Objective / Rationale | Deliverables | Learning Circles | Script & Storyboard | Assessment

 - Actively engage in a digital storytelling workshop;

-- Produce a digital story about yourself learning;
+- Produce a digital story about yourself learning with technology;

 - Integrate still and/or moving images, dialogue and/or voice over narration, text, music and other sound effects;

 - Demonstrate your understanding of how to integrate digital storytelling into a unit of study.

-For our digital storytelling exploration, I invite you to produce a digital story about yourself learning and how you experience that learning.
+For our digital storytelling exploration, I invite you to produce a digital story about yourself learning with technology and how you experience that learning.
 Through your digital story, show the moment of learning.
 Design and produce a multimodal composition as a first person narrative exploration and documentation of [the process of] you learning with technology.
 My intention is twofold: to focus your attention on the pedagogy of digital storytelling and experiences of learning with tools and other people.